Center for Student Accessibility

 Proceed to complete the application as listed on Page 1.

-Upload any supporting documentation that you have on Page 2 (please note – you can submit the application without uploading documentation, but it will be incomplete until you either upload it at a later time, or deliver it to a Center for Student Accommodations staff member).
+Upload any supporting documentation that you have on Page 2 (please note – you can submit the application without uploading documentation, but it will be incomplete until you either upload it at a later time, or deliver it to a Center for Student Accessibility staff member).

 Fill out the Valiant Learning Support Program and Pathways and Connections Program Application on Page 3.